GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding

-\textbf{RQ2: How does the Buffer Mechanism enhance the framework's reasoning capability?} We select four tasks within Graph4real on middle-scale: Shortest Path, Cycle Detection, Max Flow, and Link Prediction.
+We select four tasks within Graph4real on middle-scale.
 The experimental results in Table~\ref{tab:ablation_buffer} show that removing the Buffer Module causes substantial performance decreases across all tasks.
-This finding evidences the Buffer Module's critical role in addressing LLMs' working memory constraints for graph reasoning.
+This result evidences the Buffer Module's critical role in addressing LLMs' working memory constraints for graph reasoning.
 Without the Buffer Module, when the graph scale exceeds the capacity of LLMs' working memory, the LLMs exhibit substantial information loss regarding graph topology.